cewing/training.python_web/source/presentations/session04.rst

 .. class:: incremental

 FastCGI and SCGI are existing implementations of CGI in this fashion.
-**mod_python** offers a similar capability for Python code.
+The Apache module **mod_python** offers a similar capability for Python code.

 .. class:: incremental